School uniform policy

 All schools are expected to give high priority to the cost of uniforms.
 Families should not feel excluded from being able to select a particular school because of the cost of a uniform.

 Schools should ask parents for their views and concerns before changing, or deciding on a new uniform policy.

 Please Note: This scheme is for parents in Northern Ireland only

 Grants to help with buying school uniforms for certain categories of pupils are available from the Education Authority (EA) in your region.
 Who qualifies for a grant is decided in a similar way to free school meals.

-Schools can help with costs by ensuring that their uniform is widely available in high street shops and other retail outlets, and internet suppliers rather than from a sole supplier.
+Schools can help with costs by making sure that their uniform is widely available in high street shops and other retail outlets, and internet suppliers rather than from a sole supplier.

 How to apply for grant?